Countertop Care

 Let’s get started.

-Care & Precautions
+Natural Stone Care & Precautions

 Here are some general tips that are helpful for most countertop options.
 Use coasters under all glasses, particularly those containing alcohol or citrus juices.
 Many common foods and drinks contain acids that will etch or dull the surface of many stones.
 Do not place hot items directly on the stone surface.
 Use trivets or mats under hot dishes and placemats under china, ceramics, silver or other objects that can scratch the surface.